owaissyed65/final-paper-readme/pst.md

 - Pakistan was founded on Islamic ideology, not geography.
 - Aimed to build a society based on *Islamic values* and *justice*.
 - “Pakistan” symbolizes a place where Islam is practiced in all areas of life.
+- Declared by *Quaid-e-Azam in 1940* at the Lahore Resolution.

 ---

 ## Reasons for Demand of Separate Homeland
 - Religious, cultural, economic, and political differences.
 - Hindu nationalism and anti-Muslim sentiment.
+- Key Events:
+  - *1857*: War of Independence
-- Events: War of 1857, Urdu-Hindi controversy, Bengal Partition.
+  - *1905*: Partition of Bengal
-- Muslims needed a separate identity and protection of their rights.
+  - *1928*: Nehru Report (rejected by Muslims)
+  - *December 29, 1930*: Annual Meeting of the All-India Muslim League; Allama Iqbal's Allahabad Address
+  - *1940*: Pakistan Resolution

 ---

 ## Key Figures

-### Sir Syed Ahmed Khan
+### Sir Syed Ahmed Khan (1817–1898)
 - First to propose the idea of *Two Nations*.
+- Founded *Aligarh Movement* in 1863.
-- Highlighted growing Hindu-Muslim hostility.
+- Highlighted growing Hindu-Muslim hostility after the 1857 revolt.

-### Allama Iqbal
+### Allama Iqbal (1877–1938)
-- Advocated for a *Muslim homeland*.
+- Advocated for a *Muslim homeland* in his *1930 Allahabad Address*.
 - Believed Islam is a *complete code of life*.
 - Emphasized Muslim unity and spiritual identity.

-### Quaid-e-Azam Muhammad Ali Jinnah
+### Quaid-e-Azam Muhammad Ali Jinnah (1876–1948)
 - Strong proponent of the *Two Nation Theory*.
-- Rejected nationalism, socialism, or any other “ism” other than Islam.
+- Led *Muslim League* and presented *Pakistan Resolution in 1940*.
 - Wanted Pakistan as a *laboratory to implement Islamic principles*.

 ---

 ## Conclusion
-Pakistan was created as the first *Islamic ideological state* in the modern world.
-Its existence is tied to the ideology of Islam, and the Two Nation Theory remains central to understanding its foundation and purpose.
+Pakistan was created as the first *Islamic ideological state*

 # Tehreek-e-Aligarh (Aligarh Movement)